-- 1) in the coastal environment: - a) avoiding adverse effects on: - indigenous taxa that are listed as Threatened or At Risk in the New Zealand Threat Classification System lists, and - areas of indigenous vegetation and habitats of indigenous fauna that are assessed as significant using the assessment criteria in Appendix 5 of the Regional Policy Statement, and - iii. areas set aside for full or partial protection of indigenous biodiversity under other legislation, and - b) avoiding significant adverse effects and avoiding, remedying or mitigating other adverse effects on: - i. areas of predominantly indigenous vegetation, other than areas of mangroves to be pruned or removed for one of the purposes listed in D.5.26, and - ii. habitats of indigenous species that are important for recreational, commercial, traditional or cultural purposes, and - iii. indigenous ecosystems and habitats that are particularly vulnerable to modification, including estuaries, lagoons, coastal wetlands, intertidal zones, rocky reef systems, eelgrass, northern wet heathlands, coastal and headwater streams, spawning and nursery areas and saltmarsh, and - 2) outside the coastal environment: - a) avoiding, remedying or mitigating adverse effects so they are no more than minor on: - i. indigenous taxa that are listed as Threatened or At Risk in the New Zealand Threat Classification System lists, and - ii. areas of indigenous vegetation and habitats of indigenous fauna, that are significant using the assessment criteria in Appendix 5 of the Regional Policy Statement, and - iii. areas set aside for full or partial protection of indigenous biodiversity under other legislation, and - b) avoiding, remedying or mitigating adverse effects so they are not significant on: - areas of predominantly indigenous vegetation, and - ii. habitats of indigenous species that are important for recreational, commercial, traditional or cultural purposes, and - iii. indigenous ecosystems and habitats that are particularly vulnerable to modification, including wetlands, wet heathlands, headwater streams, spawning and nursery areas, and - recognising areas of significant indigenous vegetation and significant habitats of indigenous fauna include: - a) Significant Ecological Areas, and - b) Significant Bird Areas, and - ii) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127 - iii) CEP Services Matauwhi Ltd ENV-2019-AKL-000111 - iv) Federated Farmers of New Zealand ENV-2019-AKL-000114 - v) New Zealand Refining Company Ltd ENV-2019-AKL-000121
+- 1) in the coastal environment: - a) avoiding adverse effects on: - indigenous taxa that are listed as Threatened or At Risk in the New Zealand Threat Classification System lists, and - areas of indigenous vegetation and habitats of indigenous fauna that are assessed as significant using the assessment criteria in Appendix 5 of the Regional Policy Statement, and - iii. areas set aside for full or partial protection of indigenous biodiversity under other legislation, and - b) avoiding significant adverse effects and avoiding, remedying or mitigating other adverse effects on: - i. areas of predominantly indigenous vegetation, other than areas of mangroves to be pruned or removed for one of the purposes listed in D.5.26, and - ii. habitats of indigenous species that are important for recreational, commercial, traditional or cultural purposes, and - iii. indigenous ecosystems and habitats that are particularly vulnerable to modification, including estuaries, lagoons, coastal wetlands, intertidal zones, rocky reef systems, eelgrass, northern wet heathlands, coastal and headwater streams, spawning and nursery areas and saltmarsh, and - 2) outside the coastal environment: - a) avoiding, remedying or mitigating adverse effects so they are no more than minor on: - i. indigenous taxa that are listed as Threatened or At Risk in the New Zealand Threat Classification System lists, and - ii. areas of indigenous vegetation and habitats of indigenous fauna, that are significant using the assessment criteria in Appendix 5 of the Regional Policy Statement, and - iii. areas set aside for full or partial protection of indigenous biodiversity under other legislation, and - b) avoiding, remedying or mitigating adverse effects so they are not significant on: - i. areas of predominantly indigenous vegetation, and - ii. habitats of indigenous species that are important for recreational, commercial, traditional or cultural purposes, and iv) Federated Farmers of New Zealand ENV-2019-AKL-000114 v) New Zealand Refining Company Ltd ENV-2019-AKL-000121